plaidml/tpp-mlir/docs/TPPDialect.md

 The sizes must be the same for element-wise / arith, but will often be different for transforms (except `copy` and `transpose`).

 There is no implicit transform semantics.
-When lowering a broadcast (ex. a `linalg.generic` with lower dimension argument and apporpriate affine map), we map to `tpp.broadcast` + the operation.
+When lowering a broadcast (ex. a `linalg.generic` with lower dimension argument and appropriate affine map), we map to `tpp.broadcast` + the operation.

 ### Binary